raj03kumar/Data-Structures-and-Algorithm/README.md

 for(it=v.begin();it!=v.end();it++){
     cout<<*it<<endl;
 }
-//---> another simple way is by auto. we are telling our compiler that u decide what type of data is stored according to the initailization of vector for(auto element: v){
+/*---> another simple way is by auto. we are telling our compiler that u decide what type of data is stored according to the initailization of vector*/ for(auto element: v){
     cout<<element<<endl;
 }